 photo: Hitting the slopes in December, 2014, are 1998-2004 alumni of North Fork School WW through 3rd Year Programs,

-and Willy Smart (MFA graduate student at The School of the Art Institute of Chicago).
+Alina Everett (Johnson School of Business, Cornell University, Ithaca, NY) and Willy Smart (MFA, The School of the Art Institute of Chicago).

 The Lumina Foundation, through Georgetown University, just published a study (April, 2016) of COLLEGE graduation rates in every state & county in the nation (see Idaho numbers HERE).
 Idaho businesses have a goal of achieving a 60% college graduation rate in our population as soon as possible (see a video discussing this study as it relates to Idaho HERE).
 While total numbers in the study include ALL citizens of every age, including those who will not go back to school in their lifetimes, the goal of a 60% college graduation rate is elusive nation-wide, and represents employment opportunities more than actual school performance in each county.

 As North Fork programs are designed to help students to be academically successful in college, we decided to look at college graduation rates of our own students (classes of 2001-2012) to see how they were doing after college.
 We were pleased to see that:

 of students who attended The North Fork School for more than three years in core classes, the COLLEGE graduation rate is 100%, with several also pursuing post-graduate degrees.

 the overall North Fork School COLLEGE graduation rate (including those students who attended only Writing Workshop or took only one class for a year or two) during 2001-2012 is 89%